 What are economic developers saying about the MCCF?

-"The Minnesota Community Capital Fund is playing a significant role in financing business development in Dodge County and in communities around the state.
-Nowhere else can local governments leverage their limited capital on a 10-to-1 basis and participate in creative financing packages with very little risk.”
+“I am excited about the potential that this innovative new organization has in playing a significant role in financing affordable housing and business development in communities around the state.
+Nowhere else can you leverage your capital on a 10-to-1 basis and participate in creative financing packages with very little risk.”

-“The MCCF organizational structure makes a lot of sense to me.
+“The MCCF concept makes a lot of sense to me.
 By pooling revolving loan fund dollars, communities of all sizes increase their lending capacity and can become more actively involved in supporting their own economic development.”

-“The MCCF is a very valuable tool, which allows participating members to significantly leverage their investment and provide greater lending flexibility, with limited credit risk, for community and economic development projects.”
+“The MCCF will be a valuable tool, which allows participating members to significantly leverage their investment and provide greater lending flexibility, with limited credit risk, for community and economic development projects.”